jgalluzzi/blog/README.md

 <img width="889" alt="image" src="https://github.com/jgalluzzi/blog/assets/46066804/c169859e-3c25-4480-8891-201cb80b2d4a">

 Now I'm on debian trying to get opensearch to install.
 Its fucked.
 It won't install or uninstall or start the service.
 Do I try elastichsearch instead?

 ![image](https://github.com/jgalluzzi/blog/assets/46066804/60fe911a-8d69-4379-8a7a-f42f4a5f9cb4)

-Got Elasticsearch install after rebuilding for ubuntu 22 and armine installed.
+Got Elasticsearch to install after rebuilding for ubuntu22 and armine installed.
 But now elasticsearch isn't working.

 I spent the whole evening trying to get Arkmie to work.
 Backlog.